This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-- Relieve gas and discomfort from bloating by lying on your right side with a heating pad on your abdomen.
+- Relieve gas and discomfort from bloating by lying on your left side with a heating pad on your abdomen.
 You may need to take short walks to help the gas move out.
 Eat small meals until bloating is relieved.

 If you had polyps removed: